- Start relay

 Description

-Relay-related commands for Infisical that provide identity-aware relay infrastructure for routing encrypted traffic:- Relay: Identity-aware server that routes encrypted traffic (can be instance-wide or organization-specific)
+Relay-related commands for Infisical that provide identity-aware relay infrastructure for routing encrypted traffic.
+Relays are organization-deployed servers that route encrypted traffic between Infisical and your gateways.Subcommands & flags

 infisical relay start